Brenda Milner: Recent research

 In more recent times, Milner has expanded her research to the study of brain activity in normal subjects using functional magnetic resonance imaging (fMRI) and positron emission tomography (PET).
 These studies focus on the identification of brain regions associated with spatial memory and language, including the neural substrates of monolingual and bilingual speech processing.
 In another series of PET studies, she has sought to delineate further the role of the right hippocampal region in memory for the spatial location of objects.

-Milner continued teaching and researching past her 100th birthday.
+Milner kept some involvement in teaching and researching past her 100th birthday.
 She is the Dorothy J. Killam Professor at the Montreal Neurological Institute, and a professor in the Department of Neurology and Neurosurgery at McGill University.
 One of Milner's current collaborators is Denise Klein, an assistant professor in the Neurology/Cognitive Neuroscience unit at McGill.
 Their research on bilingualism entails investigating the difference in neural pathways used to acquire new and native languages.

-In 2018, Milner celebrated her 100th birthday in Montreal with about 30 friends, including fellow researcher Dr. Denise Klein.
+In 2018, Milner celebrated her 100th birthday in Montreal with about 30 friends, including fellow researcher Denise Klein.
 Although she never expected to reach this age, Milner stated that she has "every intention of continuing for many more birthdays."
 The Montreal Neurological Institute held a symposium in September 2018, celebrating her accomplishments.
 That same year, Milner participated in a video series, launched by the Montreal Neurological Institute, dedicated to promoting female scientists and researchers.
 During the interview, Milner spoke about her early life and gave an overview of her career.

+She has continued research into memory and language throughout her career.

+Her recent work includes the utilisation of modern neuroimaging techniques — such as positron emission tomography (PET) and functional magnetic resonance imaging (fMRI) — to further investigate brain regions involved in bilingualism, language processing, and memory.